Murodali/Murodali/README.md

 I have a bachelor's in 💻 Computer Science from 🎓 the University of Central Asia.
 I have a serious passion for 🔥 UI effects, animations, and creating intuitive, dynamic user experiences.
 Over the years I have managed to build a range of 🕸️ and 📱 applications.

-Skills: React JS / Redux / JS / Typescript / REST API /Tailwind CSS / Bootstrap /SASS
+### Skills and Experience
+* atom_symbol React
+Redux
+JavaScript
+Typescript
+REST API
+Tailwind CSS
+Bootstrap /SASS

 - 🔭 I’m currently working on on Baking service for legal entities